elissaoui/movieShow/README.md

 # movieShow
-movieShow was created as the final project of a course at university.
+movieShow is a Python project and was created as the final project of a course at university.